bolzon/rss-reader/README.md

 ## Not implemented

-There are some features that were not implemented but it would certainly be nice to have, once I had more time to focus on it.
+There are some features that were not implemented but it would certainly be nice to have.
 I list those below, so you can have an idea of what I've thought to implement while designing and coding this application.